acss-io/atomizer/docs/thinking-in-atomic.md

 ## Who&#39;s Atomic CSS for?

-**Atomic CSS** is for developers who see the benefits of styling &quot;*outside of style sheets*&quot; &mdash; who want to write markup and styles in one place while benefiting from a Atomic architecture.
+**Atomic CSS** is for developers who see the benefits of styling &quot;*outside of style sheets*&quot; &mdash; who want to write markup and styles in one place while benefiting from an Atomic architecture.
 It is a switch of priorities.
 You don&#39;t maintain style sheets but *components*.

 ## Be pragmatic